 How was Blog-art?

-Yesterday me and my Rockin’ Chair were guests at Blog-art in Theater aan het Spui,The Hague.
 A festival by and for bloggers.
-Although organizers Marco Raaphorts and Karin Ramaker obviously worked hard to pull this off and got plenty of well deserved media attention, it still wasn’t quite what I expected… First of all there were less people than I had imagined and secondly many of the lecturers sometimes didn’t seem to realize they were dealing with an internet savvy audience or just weren’t conveying there ideas all that well.
+Although organizers Marco Raaphorts and Karin Ramaker obviously worked hard to pull this off and got plenty of well deserved media attention, it still wasn’t quite what I expected… First of all there were less people than I had imagined and secondly many of the lecturers sometimes didn’t seem to realize they were dealing with an internet savvy audience or just weren’t conveying their ideas all that well.
 Or maybe I’m spoiled, could be.

 One other thing I should have realized beforehand (but didn’t), was the nerd factor.
 Blog-art sometimes felt like entering another world.
 Physical and virtual weren’t that far apart.
 Weird (but not unpleasant).